How to Grow Raspberries

 Finding and Preparing the Planting Site

-A site that receives significant amount of sunlight is the best for raspberries.
+A site that receives a significant amount of sunlight is the best for raspberries.
 However, unlike many other fruits, raspberries also grow well in a partially shaded site.
 But the more sun, the more will be the fruits.

-Another option is to build a raised bed with a height of around 20 inches and fill it with peat, sand and well-rotted manure.
+Another option is to build a raised bed with a height of around 20 inches and fill it with peat, sand, and well-rotted manure.
 This can be done in the fall, so, the soil is ready for planting at around next spring.

 If the soil is acidic, growers will have to add some lime because the most preferable pH of raspberries is around 6.0.